-Each full-time instructor shall be granted a maximum of two (2) days of personal leave each academic year.
-Personal leave days may be taken with pay, may be used at the faculty member's discretion, and will be non-cumulative from year to year.
+Each full-time instructor is granted the equivalent of two (2) working days of personal leave on their annual hire date each year.
+Personal leave days may be taken with pay and may be used at the faculty member's discretion.
+Unused time does not accumulate and is not paid upon the end of employment.

-Personal leave beyond the established two days must be requested, and if granted, full pay will be deducted from the instructor's salary for each day absent.
+Personal leave beyond the established two days must be requested from the Vice President of Academic and Student Affairs, and if granted, full pay will be deducted from the instructor's salary for each day absent.
 Each faculty member requesting person leave must meet all assigned responsibilities at SSC before leaves of absence will be granted.